Hiwonder-docs/Touch-Sensor/source/docs/4_Jetson_Nano_Development_Tutorial.md

 <img src="../_static/media/chapter_4/image4.png" class="common_img" />

-**Before powering up, double-check that no metal objects are touching the controller.
-If they do, it could cause a short circuit through the pins on the bottom and damage the board.**
+Before powering up, double-check that no metal objects are touching the controller.
+If they do, it could cause a short circuit through the pins on the bottom and damage the board.

 ### 4.1.2 Environment Configuration

 Install the NoMachine on your computer.
-The installation package is located under **"[2 Remote Desktop Installation Tool](Appendix.md)".** For detailed instructions on using the NoMachine, please refer to the corresponding directory.
+The installation package is located under **"[Remote Desktop Installation Tool](Appendix.md)".** For detailed instructions on using the NoMachine, please refer to the corresponding directory.

 Transfer the program into the Jetson Nano system image.
 For this example, we’ll place it on the desktop.